Why Websites Outperform Sales Reps

 Website: no response, just a puzzled stare

-Search engine: For me to match your site’s content with the search terms people are using to find your products and services, I need to understand the relevancy of your site’s content to their search term.
+Search engine: To match your site’s content with the search terms people use to find your products and services, I need to understand the relevance of your site’s content to their search terms.
 I also want to know just how credible you are.

 Currently, I am at a loss when I visit your site.
-I have a protocol that I follow to determine site relevance and credibility to rank your pages well on my search engine results pages.
+I have a protocol that I follow to determine the relevance and credibility of your site, which helps rank your pages well on my search engine results pages.
 Your site is riddled with illogical navigation, few internal links, and your content is very light.
 Additionally, it seems that few other industry sites are linking to your site, and the visitors that do land on your site don’t spend much time there.
 All of these issues affect my ability to rank your pages well.

 Website: What are you talking about?
-Are you saying you have a hard time finding information on my site?
-My information is in plain site — I think it is detailed and easy to locate.
+Are you having trouble finding information on my site?
+My information is in plain sight — I think it is detailed and easy to locate.

 bubbles115Search engine: Well, I can see you, but I need to see more than your pretty face to determine who you are.
 I want to learn more about the friends you keep; are relevant industry sites linking to your content?
 And all those images, you don’t tell me what they are or how they relate to your content.
-Speaking of content, I need more of it on each page to help me determine what you do and the products and services your offer.
-There also needs to be better internal linking, which helps me navigate through the site and ensures each page on the site is properly indexed.
+Speaking of content, I need more of it on each page to help me determine what you do and the products and services you offer.
+There also needs to be better internal linking, which allows me to navigate through the site and ensures each page is indexed correctly.
 A good site structure also helps site visitors locate the information they need, which in turn can improve the amount of time they spend on your site exploring and researching what you do.

 Website: I still don’t understand.

-Search Engine: I’m not human, but I am learning human behavior, and I do my best to match the information on your site with what people search for.
-For me to do this with your best interest at heart, I need certain elements placed on the back-end of your site in computer talk; this is called metadata or code.
-I also need you to help me understand the flow of your content and how it all relates.
-If I don’t have these things, I get lost and have to leave your site immediately because I have millions of other sites to tend to.
-When I leave before my indexing job is complete, I won’t be able to give your site a good search page ranking.
-I need you to tell me about yourself in ways that I understand, and I’m not good at guessing.
+Search Engine: I’m not human, but I’m learning about human behavior, and I do my best to match the information on your site with what people search for.
+To do this with your best interest at heart, I need certain elements placed on the back-end of your site, in computer terms, this is called metadata or code.
+I also need your help in understanding the flow of your content and how it all relates.
+If I don’t have these things, I get lost and have to leave your site immediately, as I have millions of other sites to attend to.
+When I complete my indexing job, I won’t be able to give your site a good search engine ranking.
+Please tell me about yourself in a way that I can understand, as I’m not very good at guessing.

 Website: How do I do that?

-bubbles115Search Engine: I use about 200 factors in my search engine ranking algorithm, but I’m going to tell you about the 10 most important ones (courtesy of Backlinko).
+bubbles115Search Engine: I utilize approximately 200 factors in my search engine ranking algorithm, but I’ll share with you the 10 most important ones (courtesy of Backlinko).

 2. I like page content; it helps me know what your site is all about.
 I consider sites with page content that is at least 1500-2000 words best.
 But, make sure your content is focused and utilize your primary, secondary, and tertiary keywords strategically and thoughtfully (see 4 below).